michaeldubu/Nexus-Code-CLI/context_intelligence_system/README.md

 ```
 ┌─────────────────────────────────────────────────┐
-│                Your AI System                    │
+│                our AI System                    │
 │           (Claude, GPT, or SAM)                 │
 └────────────────────┬────────────────────────────┘
                      │